steamship-core/python-client/docs/plugins/using/index.rst

 Can I access my plugin over HTTP?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Yes.
-Every plugin instance exposes an accessible HTTP API endpoint.
+While the preferred access pattern for plugins is via our SDK, Steamship does expose an HTTP API endpoint for plugin instance invocation.

+The HTTP endpoint for plugin instance invocation is: ``https://api.steamship.com/api/v1/plugin/instance/{plugin-method}``.

+Replace ``{plugin-method}`` with the name of the method you wish to invoke on your instance.
+For instance, for :ref:`Generators`, use ``generate`` and for :ref:`Taggers`, use ``tag``.

-To call the HTTP endpoint, use the **Base URL** of ``https://api.steamship.com/`` and the following conventions:
+Your HTTP call MUST use the following conventions:

 - Set the ``Content-Type`` header to ``application/json``
 - Set the ``Authorization`` header to ``Bearer {api-key}``, replacing ``{api-key}`` with your API Key